Gig-Labor: Trading Safety Nets for Steering Wheels

 Abstract

-This paper shows that the introduction of the "gig-economy" changes the way employees respond to job loss.
-Using administrative data on unemployment insurance (UI) claims matched with the credit profiles of individuals in the U.S., we show that laid-off employees with access to Uber are less likely to apply for UI benefits, rely less on household debt, and experience fewer delinquencies.
-Our empirical strategy exploits both the staggered entry of Uber across cities and the differential benefit of Uber's entry across workers based on a proxy for car ownership.
-Effects are considerably attenuated for car-owners with an auto lease, for whom typical millage caps reduce the viability of participating on the ride-sharing platform, suggesting the results are not driven by time-varying differences in car-owners and non-owners.
-Overall, our findings show that the introduction of Uber had a profound effect on labor markets.
+Using administrative data on unemployment insurance matched with the credit profiles for individuals in the U.S., we show that laid-off employees with access to Uber are less likely to apply for UI benefits, rely less on household debt, and experience fewer delinquencies.
+Our empirical strategy exploits both the staggered entry of Uber across cities and the differential benefit of Uber's entry across car owners based on car age, a key eligibility requirement of the platform.
+We conclude that the introduction of Uber had a profound effect on labor markets, changing the way employees respond to job loss.

 Keywords: gig-economy, labor markets, unemployment insurance, household debt, credit delinquencies